mirolaukka/pong/readme.md

 Feel free to experiment and make modifications to the AI behavior or the game rules according to your preferences.

+## TODO

+- Add an actual AI trained using machine learning to the game instead of a simple algorithm to match the balls `y` value.

 Enjoy watching the AI-controlled paddles play Pong!